Baroness von Sketch Show Is the Canadian Answer to Inside Amy Schumer

 In a way, the sketch is the inverse of Amy Schumer’s “Last Fuckable Day”; instead of pointing out the ingrained misogyny that women face as they get older, it locates an underrecognized kind of joy in getting old — aging not as a burden, but a source of liberation.
 Yet the sketch’s viral success surprised its creators, who were concerned that the sight of so many nude women over 40 would garner trolling instead of praise.
 “When the response came back, it was so moving,” says MacNeill.
 “When you have an idea and are blessed enough to see it through, and then everyday people talk back to you and say ‘I see myself in this’ — that means a lot.”

 Baroness von Sketch Show (whose first two seasons are airing now on IFC ) is a half-hour Canadian sketch series created by and starring Meredith MacNeill, Aurora Browne, Carolyn Taylor, and Jennifer Whalen.
-It draws its humor from the minutiae and idiosyncrasies of everyday life — in particular, the everyday lives of women over 40, whose perspectives have traditionally been absent from the sketch comedy landscape.
+It draws its humor from the minutiae and idiosyncrasies of everyday life — in particular, the everyday lives of middle-aged women, whose perspectives have traditionally been absent from the sketch comedy landscape.

 “I think one of the things the four of us saw was a space.
 When I was in Britain I was seeing a ton of female-fronted shows, like French and Saunders, Victoria Wood — women of a different age that made their own work and had a voice,” says MacNeill, sitting in a bathrobe in their trailer in downtown Toronto, where she has just come from shooting a scene from their upcoming third season.